svnsvnsvn/SNARE/README.md

 ## Research Context

-This project began as a hackathon experiment and evolved into a comprehensive study of anomaly detection in rental listing data.
+This project began as a hackathon experiment and evolved into a study of anomaly detection in rental listing data.
 The project demonstrates end-to-end machine learning pipeline development, from data collection through model deployment, rather than serving as a production tool.

 ---